zsun98/R_storage/README.md

 # R_storage
-Here are some codes in R about Gujaria.
+Here is the code in R for intermediate econometrics written by gujaria